Error-331/code_tests/docs/bible/links.md

 The Day - October 27 (We should cultivate a tender conscience - confessing and forsaking any sin that creeps into our hearts);

 Fear God - October 28 (May your attitude toward sin reflect the fear of the Lord);

+Special Creation - October 29 (If God takes note of the common sparrow, how much more is He aware of you and me?);